 Why did Queen Elizabeth II always have corgis?

 Lisa Sheridan/Getty Images

-The unbreakable bond between Elizabeth and her corgis began when the Queen’s parents welcomed the royal family’s first corgi, named Dookie, in 1933.
+The unbreakable bond between Elizabeth and her corgis began when the queen’s parents welcomed the royal family’s first corgi, named Dookie, in 1933.
 In 1944, Queen Elizabeth’s father gave her a corgi named Susan for her 18th birthday.
 After tagging along on Elizabeth’s honeymoon, Susan gave birth to a pair of puppies in 1949.
 Thus began the line of royal corgis, which the Queen herself engineered and which lasted for at least 14 generations of dogs.

 Queen Elizabeth’s corgis have been her canine companions of choice ever since.
 At one point, she owned nine corgis simultaneously.
 Her corgis slept in their own room and ate food prepared by a personal gourmet chef.
 Aside from the endless amounts of love and affection she felt for (and received from!) them, there was also a more practical reason to keep her corgis around.
-They provided a way for the Queen, like any dog owner, to find common ground with strangers by talking about their pups.
+They provided a way for the queen, like any dog owner, to find common ground with strangers by talking about their pups.
 Plus, the daily walks and feedings offered a comforting routine for her.
-Take a look at these adorable corgi pictures and you just may fall in love with the breed, too.
+Take a look at these adorable corgi pictures and you just may fall in love with the breed too.

-Does Queen Elizabeth II still have corgis?
+Did Queen Elizabeth II still have corgis when she passed away?